Composting and Biodegradability: A Packaging Breakdown

-As consumers drive companies towards increased sustainable packaging, companies are investing and innovating to find new sources for raw materials as well as new ways of safely returning them to the environment.
-Increasingly you will come across words like bio-renewable, bio-based, bio-plastics, biodegradability and compostability.
-But what do all of these words mean exactly?
+To meet consumer demand for less packaging waste, companies are investing heavily to find new sources of raw material as well as new ways of returning these materials safely to the environment.
+This has led to innovations such as bio-renewable, bio-based, biodegradable, and compostable packaging — But what do all of these claims mean exactly?
 And what is the best choice for the environment?

 The first distinction between these terms has to do with whether it refers to the origin or end of life of the packaging.
 Bio-renewable and biobased refer to the origin and are not sourced from petroleum.
 Bioplastic refers to biobased and biodegradable plastics.
 For example, there are versions of plastic that are made from sugarcane, which can be labeled as bio-based or bioplastic packaging.
 These plastics can be chemically identical to petroleum plastics; they just come from different sources.
 Biodegradable and compostable packaging refers to how the packaging behaves during end of life.
 It’s possible for a product to be both bio-based and biodegradable like paper, PHA (polyhydroxyalkanoate), or PLA (polylactic acid).